zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Ethereum-Development-Tutorial.rst

 One important aspect of the way the EVM works is that every single operation that is executed inside the EVM is actually simultaneously executed by every full node.
-This is a necessary component of the Ethereum 1.0 consensus model, and has the benefit that any contract on the EVM can call any other contract at almost zero cost, but also has the drawback that computational steps on the EVM are very expensive.
+This is a necessary component of the Expanse 1.0 consensus model, and has the benefit that any contract on the EVM can call any other contract at almost zero cost, but also has the drawback that computational steps on the EVM are very expensive.
 Roughly, a good heuristic to use is that you will not be able to do